MaxAndrewNZ/Landrov/README.md

 ### Connecting to the network

-To control the Landrov, you must connect to is over wifi.
+To control the Landrov, you must connect to it over wifi.
 - The network will appear as `landrov1`
 - The password to the network is `11qwedsa`